Te-Stack/Merchant-Store-UI/README.md

   </a>
 </p>

-> A merchant store front user interface that shows various products that can purchase by various customers with their different prices
+> A merchant store app user interface that shows various products that can purchase by various customers with their different prices

 ## Author